remance/Masendor/Readme.md

 For video update: https://www.youtube.com/channel/UCgapwWog3mYhkEKIGW8VZtw

+For any suggestion or bugs report feel free to put them on repo issues, the channel's youtube video or write it here (no login needed): https://freesuggestionbox.com/pub/ybjkdfb

 If anyone is interested in another similar game like this, there is an interesting game by another developer: https://kaetjaatyy.github.io/devlog/

 ---------------